Hide From The Cold At London’s Cosiest Restaurants

 Eat your way through the rainy snap

-With all the rain we’ve been having lately, hibernation is looking all the more appealing.
+With all the rain we’ve been having this week, hibernation is looking all the more appealing.
 But it’s worth braving the cold for a trip to one of the capital’s cosiest eateries, where you can tuck into hearty plates of food and glug red wine amid warm, candlelit, settings.
 From cosy pubs with fireplaces to snug Italians and intimate wine bars, these are the best places to retreat from the the chilly climes.
 Read on for our pick of cosy London restaurants to visit this winter.

 Campania, Hackney